A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Experiments

-The structure of the TasteNet-MNL for the synthetic data is shown in Figure \ref{fig:taste_toy_diag}.
-Time coefficient ($\beta_{vot}$) is modeled by an MLP.
-Hyper-parameters to decide include the number of hidden layers (L), the size(s) of hidden layer(s) ($H_1, ..., H_L$), and type of regularizer (norm $p$), regularization strength $\lambda_p$, activation function for hidden layers ($A_1, ..., A_L$), and output transform function (T).
+Figure \ref{fig:taste_toy_diag} shows the structure of the TasteNet-MNL for the synthetic data.
+Time coefficient ($\beta_{time}$) and waiting time coefficient ($\beta_{wait}$ is modeled by an MLP.
+Hyper-parameters include the number of hidden layers, the size(s) of hidden layers, type of regularizer, regularization strength, activation function for hidden layers, and output transform function.

-We train TasteNet-MNL on training dataset with different combinations of hyper-parameters.
-We choose 1 hidden layer, since it is enough to obtain the true model's prediction accuracy.
-We vary the number of hidden units from 5 to 30.
-For each hidden layer size, we apply L2 regularization penalty in [0, 0.0001, 0.001, 0.01].
-For hidden layer activation function, we try ReLU and Tanh.
-For output transformation, we experiment with functions: $-ReLU(-\beta)$ and $-e^{-\beta}$, to impose non-positivity constraint on the value of time coefficient $\beta_{vot}$.
-For each scenario, we train the model 5 times with different random initialization.
+We train a TasteNet-MNL model on the training dataset with different combinations of hyper-parameters.
+One hidden layer turns out to be sufficient to achieve the same accuracy as the data generation model.
+We vary the number of hidden units from 10 to 100.
+For each hidden layer size, we apply $l2$ penalty in [0, 0.0001, 0.001, 0.01].
+For the hidden layer activation function, we experiment with the ReLU and Tanh function.
+For output transformation, we experiment with functions: $-ReLU(-\beta)$ and $-e^{-\beta}$, to impose non-positive constraint on the value of time coefficient $\beta_{time}$ and $\beta_{wait}$.
+For each combination of hyper-parameters, we train the model 100 times with different random initialization.

-The best hyper-parameter scenario is selected based on the lowest average negative log-likelihood ($NLL$) on development dataset.
-The best TasteNet-MNL has 1 hidden layer with 7 hidden units, $ReLU$ for hidden layer activation, $-ReLU(-\beta)$ for output transformation, and L2 penalty 0.001.